lvgl/lvgl/docs/overview/coords.md

 Percentage values can be used in translations as well.
 The percentage is relative to the size of the object (and not to the size of the parent).
 For example `lv_pct(50)` will move the object with half of its width/height.

-The translations is applied after the layouts are calculated.
+The translation is applied after the layouts are calculated.
 Therefore, even the layouted objects' position can be translated.

 The translation actually moves the object.
-It means it makes the scrollbars and `LV_SIZE_CONTENT` sized objects react on the position change.
+It means it makes the scrollbars and `LV_SIZE_CONTENT` sized objects react to the position change.

 ## Transformation
 Similarly to the position the size can be changed relative to the current size as well.
-The transformed width and height is added on both sides of the object.
-That is 10 px transformed width makes the object 2x10 pixel wider.
+The transformed width and height are added on both sides of the object.
+This means 10 px transformed width makes the object 2x10 pixel wider.

 Unlike position translation, the size transformation doesn't make the object "really" larger.
 In other words scrollbars, layouts, `LV_SIZE_CONTENT` will not consider the transformed size.
 Hence size transformation if "only" a visual effect.